erik-riklund/forma/packages/compiler/README.md

 ---

-#### 📋 Parameters
+### 📋 Parameters

 Both `toFunction` and `toString` share the same set of parameters:

-- **`template: string`**<br>
+- **`template: string`**

   The template string to be compiled.
 It defines the structure and dynamic content of your component.

-- **`dependencies: Record<string, string> = {}`**<br>
+- **`dependencies: Record<string, string> = {}`**

   An optional object containing templates that the main template depends on.
 These dependencies are injected during compilation to ensure that components are self-contained.

-- **`options: { recursive?: boolean } = {}`**<br>
+- **`options: { helpers?: boolean, recursive?: boolean } = {}`**

   An optional configuration object.
+  - The `helpers` flag specifies whether to include helper functions in the compiled output.
-The `recursive` flag allows the compiler to enable recursion, making it possible for a component to reference itself during rendering.
+  - The `recursive` flag allows the compiler to enable recursion, making it possible for a component to reference itself during rendering.

 ---

-### ✨ Official file extension

-You are encouraged to use the `.fml` extension — short for _Forma Markup Language_.

-We get it, the acronym might raise an eyebrow or two — but when composing templates is this smooth, you’ll be saying it for all the right reasons. 😄

----

-### 📖 Learning the syntax
+## 📖 Detailed syntax descriptions

-Forma uses a concise, declarative syntax designed for **simplicity**, **readability**, and an enhanced **developer experience**.
-The syntax is intentionally minimalistic, focusing on clarity and structure while avoiding unnecessary complexity.

-By prioritizing a clean and intuitive design, it enables you to quickly grasp its concepts and build robust components with minimal effort.
-This approach ensures that your code remains maintainable and expressive, even as your projects grow in size and complexity.

----

-#### 🧠 Rendering dynamic values
+### 🧠 Rendering dynamic values

-Forma supports variable interpolation with optional default values, allowing you to render dynamic values inside your components.
+Variable interpolation with optional default values allow you to render dynamic values inside your components.
 By default, these variables reference the components data context, ensuring a seamless connection between your data and the rendered output.

 ```html
 <!--